fusionlanguage/fut/doc/reference.md

 #### HashSet

-A `HashSet` is a collection of unique values: numbers, strings or enumerations.
+A `HashSet` is a collection of unique values: numbers, strings, or enumerations.

 * `Add(item)` adds `item` to the collection.
 It has no effect if the collection already contained the item.